Breadcrumbs (Once Upon a Time): In the present day

 When Henry gets a flat tire driving to the airport, he discovers a piece of a glass slipper on the tire, giving him a sign that he might consider staying.
 Nick suddenly stops by and offers Henry a ride, and he asked Nick if he could stop by to see Jacinda, only to have Henry discover burn scars on Nick, who then drugs and kidnaps him, confirming Henry's suspicions of him being Hansel/The Candy Killer.
 As Lucy convinced Jacinda to take Henry's call, Nick, who took the phone and declined the message, refused to listen to a drugged up Henry as he prepares to send out more heart shaped candy boxes and vows to keep on killing his intended victims.

 Meanwhile, Lucy and Zelena are working on an antidote to reverse Henry's curse when Margot overheard the conversation about why her mother wanted her to return but Zelena wasn't ready to tell her yet.
 Around the same time, Rogers helps Tilly get a job working with Sabine at the food truck.
 As Margot and Tilly meet up again at the food truck the women strike up a conversation and find they have a lot in common.
 Both Sabine and Rogers feel enthusiastically impressed with Tilly finding a job and a new person to relate to.
 As Margot returned to Roni's, she forgave Zelena but felt that it was due to not seeing her fiancée in a while, so when Margot innocently shows Zelena a box of heart shaped chocolates found outside, Zelena is horrified to find that she is next on Hansel's "Candy Killer" murder spree.

 Casting notes

-Lana Parrilla is credited but doesn't appear in the episode.
+Lana Parrilla is credited, but does not appear in the episode.